Sci Fi TTRPG's, What To Pick And Why

 *

-Robots are seen as tools only if allowed (anything in human guise is highly sensitive), computers have to be human controlled and non sentient/humanoid in nature and are heavy policed, with massive stigma and paranoia common with overt enforcement of these rules, some parts of the fractured Empire even going further.
+Robots are seen as tools only if allowed (anything in human guise is highly sensitive), computers have to be human controlled and non sentient/humanoid in nature and are heavy policed, with massive stigma and paranoia common and overt enforcement of these rules, some parts of the fractured Empire even going further.

 Ancient AI may be a good protagonist, rarities and story drivers, maybe even an AI enemy re-emerging from the depths (2nd Empire strikes back)?